alexiszamanidis/zsh-git-fzf/README.md

 -   Checkout new branch from a **remote branch**:
     -   Run the following command: `wt add <-new-branch-> <-remote-branch->`
+    -   After executing the command above, you will be moved into the new working tree
 -   Checkout **remote branch**:
     -   Run the following command: `wt add <-remote-branch->`
-    -   After executing the command above, close the fzf by pressing ESC
+    -   After executing the command above, close the fzf by pressing ESC and you will be moved into the new working tree
 -   Checkout new branch from a **local branch**:
     -   Run the following command: `wt add <-new-branch->`
+    -   After executing the command above, select a working tree from the fzf results and you will be moved into the new working tree

+**wt delete** (Delete Operation)

+-   Remove a worktree
+    -   Run the following command: `wt remove`
+    -   After executing the command above, select a working tree from the fzf results and the selected worktree will be removed

+**wt list** (Switch Operation)

+-   List all worktrees
+    -   Run the following command: `wt list`
+    -   After executing the command above, close the fzf by pressing ESC
+-   Switch worktree
+    -   Run the following command: `wt list`
-    -   After executing the command above, select a working tree from the fzf results
+    -   After executing the command above, select a working tree from the fzf results and you will be moved into the selected working tree

 ## Assumptions